 How to go: First you arrive by ferry to Kalymnos and then you take the boat from Myrties village to Telendos.
 There are frequent boat schedules from Myrties to Telendos every day.

 If you’ve been to the port of Nydri in the famous island of Lefkada, then you have probably seen the ferry Meganisi II that runs the schedules across the bay to reach this tiny island.
 Meganisi island has three small villages, much greenery and hundreds of little bays with pure crystal, blue-green water.
 Although the island still keeps its authentic style, some villas with private pools have been constructed on the hill slopes over the last years, providing a discreet holiday environment.
 As there is no bus in Meganisi, either be prepared for walking or rent a bike from Lefkada.
 Some beaches can also be accessed by boat.

 How to go: There are 4-5 ferries per day from Nydri port in Lefkada to Meganisi island.

 A tiny island with volcanic background, Anafi is known as the “small Santorini”.
 It was probably created by a volcanic eruption, which is why the geography of Anafi is so special and has those earthy colors.
 Due to its large distance from Athens, the island has not developed in tourism and remains a pure bliss for visitors.
 The only village is Chora and the large, sandy beaches on the southern side can be accessed by foot or bus.
 As Anafi is among the least-developed Greek islands, no large hotels with pools are found there, just small family studios.

-How to go: There are ferries to Anafi 3 times per week from Athens.
+How to go: There are ferries 3 times per week from Athens.
 As this ferry trip is long (about 16 hours), alternatively visitors can fly to Santorini, the closest island, and take the ferry to Anafi from there.